About the Journal

 - Encourage points of engagement for Canada’s great systems of law.

 - Educate the legal profession and the public with the aim of improving the law in principle and in practice.

 - Lead accessibility and innovation in legal academic publishing.

 The Review is published by the Canadian Bar Foundation with the editorial and administrative support of the Faculty of Law, University of Windsor.
-The editorial offices of the Review are located at the Faculty of Law and the Co-Editors are Professor David Tanovich and Dr. Christopher Waters.
+The editorial offices of the Review are located at the Faculty of Law and the Co-Editors are Professors Christopher Waters and Wissam Aoun.
 The Associate Editor is Professor Patrice Deslauriers of the Faculty of Law, Université de Montréal.